Madakasira

 Madakasira is a town with a population 19,432 in 2001 and also a mandal in Sri Satya Sai district in the state of Andhra Pradesh in India.
-It is located near the state border with Karnataka.
 The Madakasira Hill Fort in the town is a centrally protected monument of national importance.

 History

 According to a mythological tradition mentioned in the medieval kaifiyat (bureaucratic record), the site of the village was once a hermitage of the sage Mandavya.
 Rama installed a shivalinga, called Rameshvara, on the local hill after defeating Ravana.
 A Chola king later built a Shiva temple and tank to the south-west of the present-day town centre, to atone for his sin of killing a Brahmin.
 A village called Mandavya-palle developed around the temple.
 It came to be known as Madakasira, because the majority of the inhabitants were potters who manufactured madakas (earthen pots).

 In the 17th century, the area was under the suzerainty of the Vijayanagara Empire and the Bijapur Sultanate.
 The members of the family that established present-day Madakasira, near the former village of Madakapalle, were apparently chiefs of Sira.
 After defeating Vijayanagara and capturing Sira, the Bijapur rulers granted Madakapalle and the nearby Ratnagiri to these chiefs.
 The rulers of Bijapur revoked and restored the grant several times.

 In the 18th century, the Madakasira Fort was held by multiple powers, including the Maratha noble Murari Rao, Hyder Ali and Tipu Sultan of Mysore, and the Nizam of Hyderabad.
 In 1800, the Nizam surrendered the fort to the British.

 In various historical records, the name of the village appears as "Marke Sira", "Merg Sera", "Marcassira", and "Madaksira".